logichousepcb/Wiegand_ESP8266_MQTT_WebUI/README.md

 Defaults:

-1 2 3 4 ENT - default admin code
+1 2 3 4 ENT - default admin code **this can be changed by the web ui but the admin code is always active

 RELAY GPIO14
 D0    GPIO12 - White wire